 Samir Lakhani is a social entrepreneur dedicated to restoring health and dignity to developing countries.
 Before founding Eco-Soap Bank in 2014, Samir was deeply involved in aquaculture and nutrition projects in northern Cambodian villages.
 He has also developed solar lighting solution projects in Cambodia, Bangladesh, and Nepal.
 Through his six years of nonprofit work in the areas of nutrition, water accessibility, and sanitation/hygiene, he has witnessed firsthand how delivering key products like soap transform the health and well-being of impoverished communities.

 He is a graduate of the University of Pittsburgh and currently lives in Pittsburgh, PA.

 Frank serves as the digital director for Eco-Soap Bank.
-He earned a bachelor's degree in letters, arts, and sciences from Penn State University and is now studying computer science at the University of Central Florida.
+He earned a BA in letters, arts, and sciences from Penn State University and a BS in computer science from the University of Central Florida.
 He's constantly on the lookout for ways that technological innovation can help solve human problems.
 He spends most of his time reading, writing, coding, and designing.